Chart Color Schemes

 An assessment of population growth drivers in Greystanes reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of February 2026, the estimated population of the suburb of Greystanes is around 24,461, showing an increase of 950 people since the 2021 Census.
-This rise reflects a growth rate of 4.0%, bringing the total from 23,511 to the current figure.
-The population estimate by AreaSearch, based on examination of the latest ERP data release by the ABS in June 2024 and validation of new addresses since the Census date, is 23,651.
-This results in a density ratio of 2,727 persons per square kilometer, placing Greystanes in the upper quartile compared to national locations assessed by AreaSearch.
-The primary driver for population growth was overseas migration, contributing approximately 66.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of Greystanes is around 24,461, reflecting a 950 person increase since the 2021 Census.
+The resident population was estimated at 23,651 by AreaSearch following examination of ABS ERP data released in June 2024 and an additional 56 validated new addresses since the Census date.
+This results in a population density of 2,727 persons per square kilometer, placing Greystanes in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 66.0% of overall population gains during recent periods.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a 2022 base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a 2021 base year.

 Frequently Asked Questions - Population